§ 01 Burnout & occupational stress

 Free consult

-A 15-minute phone call to decide whether psychiatric medication management fits what is happening.
+A 15-minute phone call to decide whether a psychiatric evaluation fits what is happening.
 No card required.

 $250 intake

-A 60-minute psychiatric evaluation with work-stress context, medication review, symptom targets, and an initial plan.
+A 60-minute psychiatric evaluation with full work-stress context, medication review, and an initial plan.

 $150 follow-up